-CISC 2478 PC Operating Systems And Utilities (4) (Last year's course prefix/number CIS 221)
+CISC 2478 PC Operating Systems And Utilities (4) (Former course prefix/number CIS 221)

 Prerequisites: Computer Information Systems 1470 and Computer Information Systems 1471 or demonstrated competence approved by the instructor.
 This course covers operating system concepts and includes data and memory management, the use of batch files, and "path techniques" to facilitate efficient use of secondary storage.
 Back-up techniques, operating system commands, and operating system enhancer programs and utilities will be analyzed.
 Laboratory fee.
-(3 Lec., 3 Lab.)

-CISC 2479 Systems Analysis And Design (4) (Last year's course prefix/number CIS 225)
+CISC 2479 Systems Analysis And Design (4)